 -

-- These are high-quality, relevant links from authoritative domains that positively contribute to your SEO.
+- These are good links from reliable domains that will boost your SEO.

-- They typically have natural anchor text, are editorially placed, and come from sites that align with your niche and audience.
+- They usually have natural anchor text, are put there by an editor, and come from sites that are in your specialty and target demographic.

 -

-- Further investigation might involve checking the linking site’s traffic, engagement, and overall content strategy.[77]
+- As part of the next steps in the study, you might want to look into the linking site’s traffic, engagement, and overall content strategy.[77]

 -

-- This category includes links from PBNs, link farms, penalized sites, irrelevant spammy directories, those with overtly spammy anchor text, or links acquired through clear paid schemes that are not properly attributed.
+- Links from PBNs, link farms, sites that have been penalized, spammy directories that aren’t relevant, links with blatantly spammy anchor text, or links that were acquired through clear paid schemes and aren’t properly attributed all fall into this category.

-Once you have classified your backlinks, the next step in your how to do backlink audit is to take action on the links identified as “Remove/Disavow.”
-The general best practice, as advised by Google, is to first attempt manual removal of harmful links before resorting to the Disavow Tool.[59, 62, 63, 93, 100, 101]
+After you have sorted your backlinks, the next stage in your backlink audit is to act on the links that you have marked as “Remove/Disavow.”
+Google suggests that the easiest approach to get rid of problematic links is to try to do it manually first and then utilize the Disavow Tool.[59, 62, 63, 93, 100, 101]

 -

-- Identify Contact Information: For each domain hosting a link you want removed, try to find the webmaster’s or site owner’s contact details.
-This can often be found on a “Contact Us” page, in the site’s footer, or through WHOIS lookup services.
-Tools like Hunter.io can also assist.[10, 59, 100, 102]
+- Identify Contact Information: For each domain that has a link you want to remove, try to identify the webmaster’s or site owner’s phone number or email address.
+You may normally discover this on a “Contact Us” page, at the bottom of the site, or by using WHOIS lookup services.
+You can also use Hunter.io and other tools.[10, 59, 100, 102]

 -

-- The exact URL of the page on their site containing the link to yours.
+- The exact address of the page on their site that has the link to your site.

-- The specific link (or anchor text) you are referring to.
+- The exact URL (or anchor text) that you want.

 -